Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Evaluation

 We compare \brandname{} policies with policies parametrized using \acp{mlp}, and a planning algorithm named \prost{}~\citep{keller-helmert-icaps2013}, the winner of the probabilistic track of the 2014 \ac{ippc}~\citep{Vallati_Chrpa_Grześ_McCluskey_Roberts_Sanner_Editor_2015}. \prost{} uses a tree-search algorithm framework to find an optimal action for each state based on a series of simulations initiated from the state.
-As such, for each state \prost{} encounters it needs to be able to run thousands of trials to construct a search-tree.
+As such, for each state \prost{} runs thousands of trials to construct the search-tree.
 We think it should be noted that this is a fundamentally different problem-solving approach than the reinforcement learning method used to train the \brandname{} and \ac{mlp} policy functions.
-A policy function takes a state, which can be represented purely as data, and maps it to actions.
-A simulator is only used during training to find the parameters of the policy, whereas \prost{} always needs access to a simulator of the problem in order to perform searches.
-We use an existing interface for \prost{} to \texttt{PyRDDLGym} for all experiments.\footnote{\url{https://github.com/pyrddlgym-project/pyRDDLGym-prost/commit/248d5d2}} For the \ac{mlp} policies, we used the implementation included in the \texttt{pyRDDLGym} set of libraries, which in turn is based on Stable Baselines 3.\footnote{\url{https://github.com/pyrddlgym-project/pyRDDLGym-rl/commit/9714392}} In the implementation, the state is represented as a vector over all possible grounded atoms, the length of which is dependent on the language and number of objects in the problem instance.
+With \ac{rl}, a simulator is only used during training to find the parameters of the policies, whereas \prost{} always needs access to a simulator of the problem in order to perform searches.

+We use an existing interface for \prost{} to \texttt{PyRDDLGym} for all experiments.\footnote{\url{https://github.com/pyrddlgym-project/pyRDDLGym-prost/commit/248d5d2}} For the \ac{mlp} policies, we used the implementation included in the \texttt{pyRDDLGym} set of libraries, which in turn is based on Stable Baselines 3.\footnote{\url{https://github.com/pyrddlgym-project/pyRDDLGym-rl/commit/9714392}} In the \ac{mlp} implementation, the state is represented as a vector over all possible facts, the length of which is dependent on the language and number of objects in the problem instance.
 This means that the total parameter count of the \acp{mlp} input and output layers varies between instances and domains, but all use two hidden layers with 64 latent parameters each.
 The \ac{mlp} policies are \emph{transductive}, and can not be used for multiple problem instances due to the varying input and output shapes.
 We thus train one \ac{mlp} agent for each domain and instance combination.
-Including another inductive agent for comparison would have been useful, but we were unable to find a single method that cover the set of problem domains as we are evaluating on.
-We should note, however, that there is overlap with previous works on subsets of the domains we include~\citep{janisch2024applications, DBLP:conf/aips/GargBM19, DBLP:conf/uai/SharmaAMS23}.